 Remove from oven and continue spreading until the chocolate has looks like a nice thick layer.
 I like imperfection with this and will not take the chocolate to the edge so the caramel has a chance to show off too!

-Sprinkle the chocolate with toasted chopped nuts and/or sea salt.
+Then sprinkle the chocolate with toasted chopped nuts and/or sea salt.

 Place the matzo in the fridge so everything has a chance to cool and set.